shubhambmehta/shubhambmehta.github.io/_posts/2018-10-06-moodvarietyreco.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/moodvarietyreco/movies2.png" alt="movie_lens_small">

 The tags and genres have been combined into keywords for each movie, not differentiating between the two.
 Now, the aim is to find the chief keyword of each movie: **the keyword that has the most predictive power to determine the mean rating of that movie by all users**.
+It is very tricky to do this.
+There can be various methods to do this, and I need to improve the model on this.
+For now, I am just using the feature importance of a decision tree regressor divided by the number of movies in which that keyword is present which I think is also giving reasonable results.

 For that, first lets create a movies cross keywords dataframe, where each row is a movie and each column is a keyword, and the values are binary indicators indicating whether that keyword is present in that movie or not.
 We will also need to read the ratings data and get the mean_rating for each movie.